tomncooper/caladrius/README.md

 Add the `--dev` flag to the above command to install development dependencies.

-Caladrius should also be added to your `PYTHONPATH`.
+Magpie should also be added to your `PYTHONPATH`.
 The best way to do this is by adding the folder above the Caladrius repo to the `PYTHONPATH` environment variable using a command like the one below:

-    $ export PYTHONPATH=$PYTHONPATH:<path/to/folder/above/caladrius>
+    $ export PYTHONPATH=$PYTHONPATH:<path/to/folder/above/magpie>

 This line should be added to your `.profile` (or similar) start up script to preserve this across reboots.

 ### Graph Database

-Caladrius requires a [Gremlin Server](http://tinkerpop.apache.org/docs/current/reference/#gremlin-server) instance running [TinkerPop](http://tinkerpop.apache.org/) 3.3.2 or higher.
+Magpie requires a [Gremlin Server](http://tinkerpop.apache.org/docs/current/reference/#gremlin-server) instance running [TinkerPop](http://tinkerpop.apache.org/) 3.3.2 or higher.